malisper/Clamp/README.md

 TODO:
 Add tests using some framework such as CLUnit.
+Move clamp to its own package, shadow if, let, etc to be able to them.
 Write the rest of the functions from arc.
 Move some more code around and clean up.
 Add functions from On Lisp.